-quillThinking about Evolution & Economics and Some Notes on the Evolution of Ideas
+quillThinking about Evolution & Economics and Some Notes on the Natural Selection of Ideas

-The plausible human design process is a mirage - we learn from outcomes but we can't design them - 'the evolutionary watchmaker is blind'
+Plausible deliberate rational purposeful intentional planning of human design is an illusion - we learn from outcomes but we can't design them -

 Complex Economic Systems - Statute 192384a - Public Health Act 2005 section 2(c) para 167 footnote 2 - Health & Safety at Play -